(Binswanger’s Disease; Senile Dementia; Binswanger’s Type; Vascular Cognitive Impairment; Arteriosclerotic Dementia; Atherosclerotic Disease)

-VD occurs when brain cells die because they do not get enough oxygen and nutrients.
-This is due to hardening and narrowing of the blood vessels in the brain.
+VD happens when brain cells die because they do not get enough oxygen.
+This is due to narrowing or blocking of the vessels that carry blood to the brain.

 Pictures may be taken of your brain and body structures.
 This can be done with:

-There is no known cure for VD.
-The goal is to slow VD and make your quality of life better.
+There is no cure for VD.
+The goal is to slow VD and improve quality of life.